-We assumed that the cell had an ampère-hour capacity of 2 at an 8-hour rate of discharge.
-So therefore we could say with regard to this cell that 20 hydrometer divisions represents a discharge of 2 ampère-hours.
+It is assumed that the cell had an ampère-hour capacity of 2 at an 8-hour rate of discharge.
+So, therefore, it could be said with regard to this cell that 20 hydrometer divisions represents a discharge of 2 ampère-hours.

 It can readily be proved by trials with the cell that if it be only half discharged the change in specific gravity would be half the total change of specific gravity, or 10 hydrometer divisions, and it may generally be taken that in ordinary circumstances the change in specific gravity is directly proportional to the discharge in ampère-hours.
-Consequently if the full range be 20 hydrometer divisions, and, on inspecting the hydrometer we see that it is 5 divisions below the maximum specific gravity, we know that $5/20 \times 2$ amp. hours, i.e., $\frac{1}{2}$ an ampère-hour has already been discharged, and that there remains $15/20 \times 2 = 1.5$ ampère-hours still to be discharged before the cell will fail.
+Consequently if the full range be 20 hydrometer divisions, and, on inspecting the hydrometer it is noted that it is 5 divisions below the maximum specific gravity, it follows that $5/20 \times 2$ amp. hours, i.e., $\frac{1}{2}$ an ampère-hour has already been discharged, and that there remains $15/20 \times 2 =$ 1.5 ampère-hours still to be discharged before the cell will fail.

 It does not matter whether the cell be discharged continuously or intermittently, the hydrometer will afford the means of determining the electrical state of the cell.
-Indeed, the hydrometer will give us more information than we can obtain by relying upon an ammeter record.
+Indeed, the hydrometer will give more information than can be obtained by relying upon an ammeter record.

 Suppose the cell is lying idle, and by accident the two plates become more or less short circuited by some substance lodging between the plates.
 The cell will discharge through the short circuit, and the fact will be shown by the hydrometer readings.
-Again, suppose the electrolyte became contaminated by some means, for instance ammonia gas from Leclanché cells will alter the character of the electrolyte, and will cause the cell to become defective, the hydrometer will indicate that something is wrong by its irregular behaviour.
+Again, suppose the electrolyte becomes contaminated by some means, such as ammonia gas from Leclanché cells which will alter the character of the electrolyte, and will cause the cell to become defective, the hydrometer will indicate that something is wrong by its irregular behaviour.

-We have assumed that the total change in specific gravity in the cell we are considering is 20 hydrometer divisions.
-If we used the same plates in a different volume of electrolyte the change would not be 20 divisions, it would be more or less according as we used a smaller or greater volume of electrolyte.
-Provided the range of specific gravity does not exceed about 50 hydrometer divisions, and the specific gravity does not fall below about 1.150 when the cell is discharged, the amount of electrolyte we use will not appreciably affect the ampère-hour capacity of the cell, and in practice it would not matter whether a change of specific gravity of, say, 25 divisions occurred anywhere between, say, 1.150 as the minimum and 1.230 as the maximum.
-In other words the cell would discharge 2 ampère-hours with the hydrometer range of 1.230 to 1.210 and, approximately, the same if it worked between 1.170 and 1.150, consequently the mere fact that a hydrometer reading is 1.200 is of no importance unless we know the normal range of gravity for the cell, the highest and lowest readings for a full discharge, and the relationship between the ampère-hour capacity and the specific gravity This must be determined by actual tests for each different size of cell.
+It has been assumed that the total change in specific gravity in the cell under consideration is 20 hydrometer divisions.
+If the same plates were used in a different volume of electrolyte the change would not be 20 divisions, it would be more or less, depending on whether a smaller or greater volume of electrolyte Provided the range of specific gravity does not were used. exceed about 50 hydrometer divisions, and the specific gravity does not fall below about 1.150 when the cell is discharged, the amount of electrolyte used will not appreciably affect the ampère-hour capacity of the cell, and in practice it would not matter whether a change of specific gravity of, say, 25 divisions occurred anywhere between, say, 1.150 as the minimum and 1.230 as the maximum.
+In other words the cell would discharge 2 ampère-hours with the hydrometer range of 1.230 to 1.210 and, approximately, the same if it worked between 1.170 and 1.150, consequently the mere fact that a hydrometer reading is 1.200 is of no importance unless the normal range of gravity for the cell, the highest and lowest readings for a full discharge, and the relationship between the ampère-hour capacity and the specific gravity change are known.
+This must be determined by actual tests for each different size of cell.